Ofsted’s Reading Deep Dive – Questions and Phonic Focus

-- How do you ensure children are fluent and accurate readers beyond year 2?
+- How do you ensure children are fluent and accurate readers past year 2?

-- How do you know older children are reading at home?
+- With older children, how do you know they are reading at home?

 - Are your KS2 teachers phonics trained?
 How are they supported to use phonics in their teaching?